 Department Admission Requirements

-Application to the BA and BS degree programs is competitive.
+Application to the BA and BS degree programs is capacity constrained.
 Applications, accepted quarterly, are due the second Friday of autumn, winter, spring, and summer quarters, by 11:59 p.m.
-Applications received by the system after the quarterly deadline are considered for the subsequent quarter.
+Applications received after the quarterly deadline are considered for the subsequent quarter.

 Matriculated student in good academic standing at UW Seattle.